KSultanaGit/Cohort-Analysis-on-User-Interaction/README.md

 ## ABOUT THE DATASET

 The provided dataset contains user interaction data, including metrics such as the number of new and returning users, and their engagement durations on Day 1 and Day 7.
 The data is structured with dates, allowing for time-series analysis.
 Key columns in the dataset are:
-1. Date: The specific dates of user interactions.2.
-New Users: The count of new users for each date.3.
-Returning Users: The count of users returning on each date.4.
-Duration Day 1: The average duration (possibly in minutes or seconds) of user interaction on their first day.5.
-Duration Day 7: The average duration of user interaction on their seventh day.
+1. Date: The specific dates of user interactions.
+2. New Users: The count of new users for each date.
+3. Returning Users: The count of users returning on each date.
+4. Duration Day 1: The average duration (possibly in minutes or seconds) of user interaction on their first day.
+5. Duration Day 7: The average duration of user interaction on their seventh day.

 ## DATA PREPARATION